Why does he act like he wants to see you again and then disappears?

 So how do you protect yourself from falling for a guy that is in it for a good time and not a long time when you know

-Option B is easier to navigate.
+Option 2 is easier to navigate.
 If you want him to be honest with you, you need to be upfront with him.
-This could mean saying something like, ‘I know this may be a little presumptuous but wanted to be open with you that I’m just looking to explore right now…’ Then, of course, you have to mean this.
+This could mean saying something like, ‘I know this may be a little presumptuous but wanted to be open with you.
+I’m looking to explore right now…’ Then, of course, you have to mean this.
 Don’t say this when you want a relationship.
 If you have agreed it’s casual, and you’re both not looking for anything more, don’t assume he’s going to change his mind because you have a strong connection.
 In all likelihood, he won’t.

-Option A is a long-term strategy.
-It is simply impossible to know what he’s all about and whether you can build something long term together in the first few dates.
+Option 1 is a long-term strategy.
+It is impossible to know what he’s all about and whether you can build something long term together in the first few dates.
 Sure there may be some obvious warning signs and also some honest signals that he likes you.
-But seriously, if you have known the guy under a month, you don’t know the guy.
-Accept that information then be as cautious as you feel you want to be when it comes to the physical side of the relationship.
+But if you have known the guy under a month, you don’t know the guy.
+Accept that information.
+Then be as cautious as you feel you want to be when it comes to the physical side of the relationship.